Defence Explosive Factory Maribyrnong: Administration section

+Propellant section

 The initial focus of the factory, established to produce cordite.
 Includes buildings and structures associated with nitroglycerine production, acid and chemical production, gun cotton production, incorporation of gun cotton and cordite with mineral jelly and acetone, pressing and reeling the cordite and drying and storage of cordite.
 The original nitroglycerine plant was replaced in 1912; the replacement and a backup duplicate plant remain in place.